 Amateur Radio "Fox Hunting" is a fun activity for groups of amateurs around the world.
 The objective is to find the "fox", a low-powered radio transmitter that has stashed away in a secret hiding place somewhere in York Region.

 The hunters use directional antennas and other equipment to determine the location of the fox.
-They have a friendly competition to be the quickest at finding the fox's transmitter earns bragging rights for the winner.
+This friendly competition to be the quickest at finding the fox's transmitter earns bragging rights for the winner.
 All participants are usually able to find it within a couple of hours.

 The foxhunting games are played for fun - and we do have fun - but they also polish our skills in the art and science of radio-direction finding.
 Using those skills we can identify the sources of radio interference, illegal transmissions, or or other problems affecting the airwaves.

 If you are interested in joining us we can teach you what to do, and even lend you equipment to do it.
 The games are VERY relaxed, and it is strangely true that many of the winners of our games have been first-timers!